luloxi/PunkSociety/README.md

 - **Add a way for artists (and collectors) to register their info (ideally with a signature)**
 - **Allow seeing other collectors profiles** and their NFTs
 - **Add individual NFT pages** with more info about the NFT, if it's on sale, and the artist and bigger images
-- **Add a page for the artist** with their NFTs and info about them
+- **Add a page for the artist** with their NFTs and info about them (or just integrate created NFT on collectors profiles)
-- Make MyNFTs read all the NFTs owned by the user, and **not just the ones minted through the website**
+- **Remixing feature for NFTs**, where the creator receives a % of the royalties of the remix

 ## Phase 3